 You hear a lot about mindfulness these days, but essentially it just means being truly aware of your thoughts, your feelings, your physical sensations, and also of the world around you – but without letting our tendency to judge these things distract us from the simple pleasure of just being.

-The two already go hand-in-hand, so most of the time you probably wouldn’t even be aware when I’m doing it.
-It’s really just about encouraging people to be more aware of things during the session, whether that’s the way it feels when they move their arm across their chest, or the thoughts that come into their head while they’re holding certain positions.
-I will also introduce say, 10 minutes of meditation into the session, nearly always focusing on the breath, which helps people become more skilled at altering their focus of attention, and to be less at the mercy of their scattered thoughts.
+The two already go hand-in-hand, so most of the time you probably wouldn’t even be aware when your Pilates teacher is doing this.
+It’s really just about encouraging people to be more aware of things during the session, whether that’s the way it feels when they move their arm across their chest or the thoughts that come into their head while they’re holding certain positions.
+Our teachers will, quite often, introduce 10 minutes of meditation into the session nearly always focusing on the breath, which helps people become more skilled at altering their focus of attention, and to be less at the mercy of their scattered thoughts.

 Well, yes, but only in a good way!
 Mindfulness is all about fostering a judgment-free awareness of the world around you.
-So that birdsong, that wind in the olive trees, the tractor in the fields or the chef clattering about in the kitchen?
+So that birdsong, that wind in the olive trees, the tractor in the fields, or the chef clattering about in the kitchen?
 They’re just sounds: not good, not bad, just sounds.
 They’re the perfect training tool, really!

 What do our guests enjoy about the Tuscany retreats?

 Our guests, when asked this question usually reply with ‘What don’t we enjoy’?

 “The landscape is so serene and bucolic, and the villas that Flavours Holidays choose there are all in such gorgeous, calm places”.